About me

 My garden studio where I work with clients

-I am doing an advanced training in psychoanalytic psychotherapy in order to be able to work with clients at greater depth.
 I am interested in a wide range of psychoanalytic thinking, including those approaches that are critical of classical Freudian or Kleinian psychoanalysis and of the discipline’s history of misogyny and of oppressing sexual minorities.
+My approach is also influenced by the existential and phenomenological traditions within philosophy.

 I feel fortunate to live in a city as diverse as London and enjoy working with clients from a very wide range of cultural, ethnic and socio-economic backgrounds.
 As part of my psychoanalytic training and my wider self-development, I am engaged in learning about the impact of institutional and societal discrimination, including racism, and reflecting on my position as a white, cisgendered and non-disabled man within this system.